Organization: Mann Mechanical

 If I need to get in touch with you, I need to know where you are

-Mann Mechanical Company Inc. is a mechanical contractor that performs construction jobs in Georgia, Alabama, and North Carolina.
-Specifically, MMC provides HVAC and plumbing services, including process piping, equipment placement, and medical gas systems, as well as other institutional work.
+Mann Mechanical Company Inc. (MMC) is a mechanical contractor that performs construction jobs in most of the Southeast part of the United States (Georgia, Alabama, Mississippi, Tennessee, North Carolina, and South Carolina).
+Specifically, MMC provides commercial HVAC and plumbing services, including process piping, equipment placement, and medical gas systems, as well as other institutional work.
 Clients include hospitals, laboratories, food processing companies, office buildings, and higher education.
 The company employs 200-250 people company-wide.

 In 2007, Phil Feibish, IT consultant for Mann Mechanical Company, knew the company needed a better way to keep track of employees.
 It all started when the president of MMC, Marty Mann, decreed to all office employees: “If I need to get in touch with you, I need to know where you are.”